Latest Blog

 The symptoms of elbow bursitis include stiffness, achy feeling, pain with movement or pressure, and red and swollen appearance.
 Swelling can develop gradually over time or it can appear abruptly.

 Physical therapy can help with Elbow Bursitis.
 Your physical therapist will work with you to design a specific treatment program that will speed your recovery, including exercises and treatments that you can do at home.
 Physical therapy will help you return to your normal lifestyle and activities.
-Apart from manual therapy, exercises and modalities to control and reduce your pain and swelling will be incorporated.
+Apart from manual therapy, exercises and modalities such as therapeutic ultrasound to control and reduce your pain and swelling will be incorporated.
 Your therapist will choose specific activities and treatments to help restore normal movement in the elbow and arm.
 These might begin with “passive” motions that the therapist performs for you to gently move your elbow joint, and progress to active exercises and stretches that you do yourself.
 Strengthening and stretching exercises to perform at home will be prescribed.
 Functional training will also be taught to manage pain.
-If in doubt, seek professional advice.
+If in doubt, please seek professional advice.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).